LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 ### Testing
 To check the end to end process flow, start the sample by providing a TREP Service name, ADS host name etc on the command line.
-You must be entitled to publish on this service and can refer to [EMA Quick Start and Tutorials - NI Provider](https://developers.thomsonreuters.com/elektron/elektron-sdk-java/learning?content=12016&type=learning_material_item) on how to set this up.
+You must be entitled to publish on this service and can refer to [RTSDK Quick Start and Tutorials - NI Provider](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/tutorials#ema-ni-provider-introduction) on how to set this up.
 Upon successful startup, the console window should display API messages showing successful login to ADS, and that application is monitoring the target directory for database files.
 Whenever any new data is inserted into target table, our trigger **autopublish1** will be invoked which will write it to a file, and that data will be picked up by **Scanner** published out to TREP.

 ```sh
 Started monitoring: C:\Temp